narfdotpl/playlists/for_humans.md

 1. Blur - Song 2
 1. Franz Ferdinand - Take Me Out
 1. Arctic Monkeys - From The Ritz To The Rubble
-1. Gorillaz - Kids With Guns - Jamie T's Turns To Monsters Mix
+1. Gorillaz, Neneh Cherry, Hot Chip - Kids With Guns - Jamie T's Turns To Monsters Mix
 1. Arctic Monkeys - The View From The Afternoon
 1. Placebo - Every You Every Me - Single Mix
 1. Pixies - Where Is My Mind?